jitsi/webrtc/README.md

 ## CocoaPods

 These builds are also published on CocoaPods with the name "JitsiWebRTC".

-They contain bitcode.
+Starting with version 106 the builds don't contain bitcode (they do contain embedded dSYM slices).

+## Swift Package Manager

+As of release 106.0.0 a `Package.swift` file is provided for Swift Package Manager support.